anneae/cwcens/README.md

 illness-free, alive with illness, and dead, over time.

-Note that the green curve represents the probability of not having experienced a composite endpoint consisting of death and illness.
+Note that the green curve represents the probability of not having experienced a composite endpoint consisting of death and illness, which is something we often want to estimate in clinical studies.
 A common approach for estimating the illness-free survival probability in this setting is to apply the Kaplan-Meier estimator to the observed data.
 That is, treat the first time illness is *observed* at a visit as the date it actually occurred, and if illness was not observed at a visit, assume illness did not occur.
-Calculate the (possibly right censored) time to the earlier of illness or death for each person and apply the Kaplan-Meier estimator.
-The following code implements this approach and plots the resulting curve (green dotted line) along with the curve estimated with the kernel estimator (green solid line) and the true probability of being alive and illness-free based on the simulation parameters (black solid line).
+Then, calculate the (possibly right censored) time to the earlier of illness or death for each person and apply the Kaplan-Meier estimator.

+The following code implements this “standard” approach and plots the resulting curve (green dotted line) along with the curve estimated with the kernel estimator (green solid line) and the true probability of being alive and illness-free based on the simulation parameters (black solid line).

 ``` r
 library(survival)